Helps your body deal with stress

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by-product.

-Take 1 capsule twice daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.
+Take 2 capsule daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.

 Do not use if you have bipolar spectrum disorder.
 Consult a healthcare practitioner if you are pregnant, breastfeeding, if you are taking antidepressant medication, hormone replacement therapy (HRT) or birth control pills, if symptoms persist or worsen, or for use beyond 6 weeks.
 May cause irritability and insomnia, in which case, discontinue use.

 - Physical or psychological stress